greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/init_gpdb.html.md

 2. Open the file you just copied in a text editor.

     Set all of the required parameters according to your environment.
 See [gpinitsystem](../utility_guide/ref/gpinitsystem.html) for more information.
-A Greenplum Database system must contain a master instance and at *least two* segment instances \(even if setting up a single node system\).
+A Greenplum Database system must contain a coordinator instance and at *least two* segment instances \(even if setting up a single node system\).

     The `DATA_DIRECTORY` parameter is what determines how many segments per host will be created.
 If your segment hosts have multiple network interfaces, and you used their interface address names in your host file, the number of segments will be evenly spread over the number of available interfaces.